Divorce and Christian Men

 Check out Chris Bolinger’s article “9 Ways Men Can Support Christian Brothers through Divorce.”

-This episode originally appeared as Divorce and Christian Men on Throwing Mountains.
+The post Divorce and Christian Men appeared first on Throwing Mountains.

 Chris Bolinger is the author of three men’s devotionals – 52 Weeks of Strength for Men, Daily Strength for Men, and Fuerzas para Cada Día para el Hombre – and the co-host of the Throwing Mountains podcast.
 He splits his time between northeast Ohio and southwest Florida.
 Against the advice of medical professionals, he remains a die-hard fan of Cleveland pro sports teams.
 Find him at mensdevotionals.com.